dadelani/africanlp-resources/README.md

 ## Unlabelled Corpus for AfricaNLP
 - [African News corpus](https://zenodo.org/record/6990609#.Yvjgu3UzY5k): Please cite our [MAFT paper](https://arxiv.org/abs/2204.06487) if you use it
-- [AfroMAFT Corpus](https://zenodo.org/record/6990611#.Yvjq5nUzY5k) Language Adaptation Corpus for 17 African languages, English, French and Arabic: Please cite the [MAFAND paper](https://aclanthology.org/2022.naacl-main.223/) if you use it.
+- [AfroMAFT Corpus](https://zenodo.org/record/6990611#.Yvjq5nUzY5k): Language Adaptation Corpus for 17 African languages, English, French and Arabic.
+Please cite the [MAFAND paper](https://aclanthology.org/2022.naacl-main.223/) if you use it.
 We use this corpus to train all the multilingual PLMs listed below

 ## Multilingual Pre-trained Language Models